Reviewing your calls

 What you see in the call list

-- Caller name and phone — pulled from the caller's intake answers, or shown as "Unknown" if they didn't give a name
+- Caller name and phone — pulled from the caller's intake answers, or shown as “Unknown” if they didn't give a name.
+Click the caller's name to jump to their People profile.

 - Service type — what kind of work the call was about (e.g. "drain cleaning", "estimate request").
 Auto-classified by Vallo.